ENCCS/julia-for-hpc/content/GPU.rst

 ---------

 We can not use the regular Julia profilers to profile GPU code.
-However, we can use NVIDIA's Nsight systems profiler simply by starting Julia like this:
+However, for NVIDIA GPUs we can use the Nsight systems profiler simply by starting Julia like this:

 .. code-block:: console